Our team and our inspiration

 Director - Mario Jardon, Ph.D.

-Mario moved to Canada in 1995.
-He completed Bachelor's and Master's studies in Chemical Engineering at Laval University (Quebec City) and then worked several years for a biopharmaceutical company.
+Mario completed Bachelor's and Master's studies in Chemical Engineering at Laval University (Quebec City) and then worked several years for a biopharmaceutical company.
 In 2004 he moved to Vancouver to undertake doctoral studies in Chemical and Biological Engineering at the University of British Columbia.
 After completing his doctorate he did post-doctoral research in molecular biology at the BC Cancer Agency and Simon Fraser University in Vancouver.

 He enjoys and performs classical music, including piano and singing.
-He has participated in fundraising events to benefit non-profit causes.
+He has participated in fundraising events and concerts to benefit non-profit causes.
 He also practices long-distance running and squash.